xcore/sc_spi/app_spi_master_demo/doc_quickstart/quickstart.rst

   Write speed test...
 Time taken: 109480ns, for 256 bytes: 2.22MB/s Read speed test...
 Time taken: 21505940ns, for 51200 bytes: 2.26MB/s

-Next Steps
+Next steps
 ----------

 #.
 Examine the application code.
 In xTIMEcomposer Studio navigate to the ``src`` directory under app_spi_master_demo and double click on the ``spi_master_demo.xc`` file within it.
 The file will open in the central editor window.
 #.
 Trying changing the ``DEFAULT_SPI_CLOCK_DIV`` define on line 6 of ``spi_conf.h`` to run a different SPI frequency, a value of ``50`` will result in a 1MHz SPI clock.

-Try Related Applications
+Try related applications
 ------------------------

 #. app_spi_loopback_demo